connectrpc/connect-es/packages/connect-migrate/README.md

 We ignore all files within `node_modules` but will update any other files that end with the following extensions: `.ts`, `.tsx`, `.js`, `.jsx`, `.cjs`, `.mjs`.

+## Prerequisites

+- Make sure that you have updated to the latest version of `@bufbuild/connect` and related packages before you migrate.
+- Commit any unstaged changes to your project, so that you can revert in case the migration failed.
+- After migration, run your generate scripts to re-generate code with the latest plugin versions.

 ## Alternative running methods